bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    :header: "Element", ""Description", "Type", "Cardinality"
    :widths: 25, 50, 50, 100

-   "toolType", "A type of application software: a discrete software entity can have more than one type.", "enum (see Table XXX)", "0 or more"
+   "toolType", "A type of application software: a discrete software entity can have more than one type.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#tool-type>`_)", "0 or more"
    "topic", "General scientific domain the software serves or other general category: one of EDAM Topic URL or term is specified.", "Ontology concept (restriction)", "0 or more"
    "topic->url", "URL of an EDAM Topic concept.", "URL (restriction)", "0 or 1" "topic->term", "An EDAM Topic term (preferred label or synonym).", "xs:token", "0 or 1"